victor823543/musicproject_react/README.md

 # Get started

 ## Install dependencies
-**Install all dependencies for the backend (and create a virtual environment - optional) by changing directory to the backend folder and running the commands:**
+**Install all dependencies for the backend and create a virtual environment by running the commands:**
 `python3 -m venv venv`
-`source venv/bin/activate` for macOS or Linux and `venv\Scripts\activate` for Windows
-`pip install -r requirements.txt` (might need to use pip3 for macOS and Linux)
+`source venv/bin/activate` for macOS or Linux and `venv\Scripts\activate` for Windows (activating the virtual environment) `pip install -r requirements.txt` (might need to use pip3 for macOS and Linux)
-`deactivate` to deactivate the virtual environment

 **Install all dependencies for the frontend by changing directory to the frontend folder and running the command:**
 `npm install`